-- 1. In the opinion of the Directors of Qualitas Limited: - a) The consolidated financial report and notes set out on pages 63 to 101 are in accordance with the Corporations Act 2001, including: i) Giving a true and fair view of the Group's financial position at 30 June 2024 and of its performance for the year ended 30 June 2024; ii) Complying with Australian Accounting Standards and the Corporations Regulations 2001; - iii) The information contained within the consolidated entity disclosure statement is true and correct as at 30 June 2024; and b) There are reasonable grounds to believe that the Group will be able to pay its debts as and when they become due and payable. - 2.
+- 1. In the opinion of the Directors of Qualitas Limited: - a) The consolidated financial report and notes set out on pages 25 to 67, and the consolidated entity disclosure statements, are in accordance with the Corporations Act 2001, including: - i) Giving a true and fair view of the Group's financial position at 30 June 2024 and of its performance for the year ended 30 June 2024; - ii) Complying with Australian Accounting Standards and the Corporations Regulations 2001; - iii) The information contained within the consolidated entity disclosure statement is true and correct as at 30 June 2024; and - b) There are reasonable grounds to believe that the Group will be able to pay its debts as and when they become due and payable. - 2.
 The Directors have been given the declarations required by Section 295A of the Corporations Act 2001 from the Chief Executive Officer and Chief Financial Controller for the period ended 30 June 2024. - 3.
 The Directors draw attention to Note 2 of the consolidated financial report, which includes a statement of compliance with International Financial Reporting Standards.